 ON THIS PAGE: You will find information about how many people are diagnosed with this type of leukemia each year and some general survival information.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

-This year, an estimated 15,720 people of all ages (9,100 men and 6,620 women) in the United States will be diagnosed with CLL.
-Children are almost never diagnosed with CLL, but it is the most common type of leukemia diagnosed in adults.
-It is estimated that 4,600 deaths (2,800 men and 1,800 women) from CLL will occur this year.
+This year, an estimated 14,620 people of all ages (8,140 men and 6,480 women) in the United States will be diagnosed with CLL.
+It is the most common type of leukemia diagnosed in adults, particularly older adults.
+CLL is rare in children.

-Statistics adapted from the American Cancer Society's publication, Cancer Facts and Figures 2014.
+Statistics adapted from the American Cancer Society's publication, Cancer Facts and Figures 2015.

 The next section in this guide is Medical Illustrations and it offers drawings of body parts often affected by this disease.
 Or, use the menu on the left side of your screen to choose another section to continue reading this guide.